mkadiya20/heroic-hydra/src/server/README.md

     1. Server sends "register" type request.

-    2. Client recieves response of registration. (type either "text" or "error").
+    2. Client recieves response of registration. (type either "login" or "error").

-    3. Server sends type "text" response (error that must be produced).
+    3. Server sends type "objective" response (error that must be produced).

     4. Client sends request (can be of any type specified).

-    5. Server sends response of any type "error" or "text".
+    5. Server sends response of any type.

 Steps 3, 4 and 5 (in consecutive order) are repeated after steps 1 and 2, until websocket is closed.